mckimmh/mcmc/bvg/README.md

 # Hamiltonian Monte Carlo

+<em>Hamiltonian Monte Carlo</em> (HMC) is a gradient-based method for MCMC.
+The sampler proposes new states of the chain using approximate Hamiltonian dynamics, then uses a Metropolis-Hastings step to either accept or reject the proposed move.
+In order to make use of Hamiltonian dynamics, the algorithm works on an augmented state space, with an auxilliary <em>velocity</em> variable used to make proposals.

+## Implementation

 Class `HMC` found in `include/hmc.h` is an implementation of Hamiltonian Monte Carlo.
-Construct an `HMC` object using `HMC mc(log_post, initial_state, burn, thin, n_samples, epsilon, L)`.
-Here, `log_post` is an object of class `LogPost`, which represents the log posterior distribution that is the target distribution of the Markov Chain.
-This object contains information of the dimension of the target, data used in defining it, a function to evaluate the log-density and a function to evaluate the gradient of the log-density. `initial_state` is the initial state of the Markov chain, represented as an `arma::vec`. `burn` is the length of the burn-in period. `thin` is the thinning used for the Markov chain. `n_samples` is the number of thinned samples to generated. `epsilon` is the leapfrog step-size and `L` is the number of leapfrog steps.
+Objects can be constructed using `HMC mc(log_post, initial_state, burn, thin, n_samples, epsilon, L)`.
+Here:
+* `log_post` is an object of class `LogPost`, which represents the log posterior distribution that is the target distribution of the Markov Chain.
+This object contains information of the dimension of the target, data used in defining it, a function to evaluate the log-density and a function to evaluate the gradient of the log-density
+* `initial_state` is the initial state of the Markov chain, represented as an `arma::vec`
+* `burn` is the length of the burn-in period
+* `thin` is the thinning used for the Markov chain
+* `n_samples` is the number of thinned samples to generated
+* `epsilon` is the leapfrog step-size
+* `L` is the number of leapfrog steps.
+Generate the Markov chain using `mc.hmc()` then print samples to a file using `mc.print_chain(file)`, for `file` an object of type `std::ofstream` which should be open, so that `file.is_open()` returns `true`.

 ## Example: Sampling a Bivariate Gaussian Distribution